Lessons from a stinky composting loo

 Matt did a lot of research and found a system that seemed to meet everything we were looking for: a composting system that required no electricity, no pump, and was a simple design with very few mechanical parts that could go wrong.
 It sounded perfect.

 It wasn’t.
 Our Aquatron was not quite what we signed up for.
 The design seemed great but, once installed, things did not quite go to plan.
-We discovered the separator was actually a copy of a Swedish design and didn’t work as efficiently as it was supposed too.
-Liquids were meant to spin around in a separator, centrifugal force sending the liquids flowing around the outside and out a pipe onto a black water drainage bed.
+We discovered the separator was actually a copy of a Swedish design and didn’t work as efficiently as it was supposed to.
+Liquids were meant to spin around in a separator, the centrifugal force sending the liquids flowing around the outside and out a pipe onto a black water drainage bed.

 The solids would drop down the centre of the separator into a bin.
 The bin had four chambers and when one chamber filled you could rotate the bin and start filling the next one.
 After a few months you would rotate it again, and by the time you got back to the first bin, the waste in it would be broken down by the worms and ready for removal.

-We tried – actually, there isn’t much we in this – Matt tried to spin the bin after we had been using it for a few months.
+We tried.
+Actually, there isn’t much we in this – Matt tried to spin the bin after we had been using it for a few months.
 Have you ever heard the term opening a can of worms?

 The centre column cracked and the bin wouldn’t budge.
 The inner bin wasn’t round so it was rubbing on the outside bin.
 It was also tilting under the weight of a full chamber and could not be shifted.